qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

    * - **Split**
      - ``OUTPUT``
      - [vector: line]
-     - The new line vector layer - the length of the feature geometries is less than or equal to the length specified in the LENGTH parameter.
+     - The new line vector layer.
+       The length of the feature geometries is less than or equal to the length specified in the LENGTH parameter.
+An additional field containing the ``order`` will be added.

 Python code
 ...........